Thomas C. Neibaur: Campaigns and battles

 On October 16, 1918, the American attacks captured Còte de Châtillon, though there remained several pockets of German units and many isolated machine gun positions.
 Neibaur along with two other soldiers, an observer and a loader, volunteered to flank and remove a network of machine guns just over a hundred yards from "M" Company and 3rd Battalion's hastily occupied positions.
 Crawling up a draw between two spurs, Neibaur's automatic rifle team encountered a wire obstacle and was then fired upon.
 Neibaur's two team members were killed and he received three wounds in the right thigh.
 Passing through the wire entanglements he positioned his automatic rifle behind a dirt berm.
-Some Germans observed his movement and approximately 50 or so attacked him.
-He opened fire with his Chauchat automatic rifle, killing or wounding most of them until his gun jammed, firing some 50 rounds or two and a half clips.
+Some Germans observed his movement and approximately 50 attacked.
+Neibaur fired some 50 rounds or two and a half clips, killing or wounding most of the Germans.

-Discarding his automatic rifle, he tried to crawl or run downhill some 100 yards to friendly lines and was wounded a fourth time in the hip and fell unconscious.
-Awaking, he found himself captured by some fifteen or so Germans who had survived the counterattack against him.
+After his automatic rifle jammed, Neibaur discarded it and tried to crawl or run downhill some 100 yards to friendly lines, during which he was wounded a fourth time, this one in the hip, and fell unconscious.
+Awaking, he found himself captured by 15 or so Germans who had survived the attack on his previous position.
 The Germans had to take cover due to the supporting fire from Neibaur's "M" Company.
 Neibaur then realized that the Germans had dropped on the ground near him his semi-automatic pistol, the Colt made M1911.
-He crawled to it and as he did so, some of the Germans charged him with bayonets, four of whom he killed immediately with his pistol and then within minutes, though wounded four times, he captured eleven Germans and led them to the American lines below.
+He crawled to it and as he did so, some of the Germans charged him with bayonets, four of whom he killed immediately with his pistol, and eleven of whom he captured and led to American lines.